Hariharan-25016362/Module-4/README.md

 ```

-# EX-05-File Handling in Python: Count Lines Not Starting with 'T'
+# EX-05-File Handling in Python- Count Lines Not Starting with 'T'

 ## 🎯 Aim
 To write a Python program that counts the number of lines in a text file `story.txt` that do **not** start with the alphabet `'T'`.